-8.1.2 Client and Server in Different Security Domains
+8.1.1 Client and Server in the Same Security Domain

+- This environment is typical of internal networks where traditional office workers print the output of - personal productivity applications on shared work-group printers, or where batch applications print their - output on large production printers.
+Although the identity of the user may be trusted in this environment, a
-Examples of this environment include printing a document created by the client on a publicly available 4584 printer, such as at a commercial print shop; or printing a document remotely on a business associate's 4585 printer.
-This latter operation is functionally equivalent to sending the document to the business associate as 4586 a facsimile.
-Printing sensitive information on a Printer in a different security domain requires strong 4587 security measures.
-In this environment authentication of the printer is required as well as protection against 4588 unauthorized use of print resources.
-Since the document crosses security domains, protection against 4589 eavesdropping and document tampering are also required.
-It will also be important in this environment to 4590 protect Printers against "spamming" and malicious document content.
-4591

-8.1.3 Print by Reference

-When the document is not stored on the client, printing can be done by reference.
-That is, the print request can contain a reference, or pointer, to the document instead of the actual document itself (see sections 3.2.2 and 3.3.2).
-Standard methods currently do not exist for remote entities to "assume" the credentials of a client for forwarding requests to a 3rd party.
-It is anticipated that Print-By-Reference will be used to access "public" documents and that sophisticated methods for authenticating "proxies" is not specified in this document.

-8.2 URIs in Operation, Job, and Printer attributes

-The "printer-uri-supported" attribute contains the Printer object's URI(s).
-Its companion attribute, "uri-security-supported", identifies the security mechanism used for each URI listed in the "printer-uri-supported" attribute.
-For each Printer operation request, a client MUST supply only one URI in the "printer-uri" operation attribute.
-In other words, even though the Printer supports more than one URI, the client only interacts with the Printer object using one if its URIs.
-This duality is not needed for Job objects, since the Printer objects is the factory for Job objects, and the Printer object will generate the correct URI for new Job objects depending on the Printer object's security configuration.

-8.3 URIs for each authentication mechanisms

-Each URI has an authentication mechanism associated with it.
-If the URI is the i'th element of "printer-urisupported", then authentication mechanism is the "i th" element of "uri-authentication-supported".
-For a list of possible authentication mechanisms, see section 4.4.2.

-The Printer object uses an authentication mechanism to determine the name of the user performing an operation.
+- user might want to protect the content of a document against such attacks as eavesdropping, replaying or - 4573 tampering. - 8.1.2 Client and Server in Different Security Domains - Examples of this environment include printing a document created by the client on a publicly available - printer, such as at a commercial print shop; or printing a document remotely on a business associate's - printer.
+This latter operation is functionally equivalent to sending the document to the business associate as - a facsimile.
+Printing sensitive information on a Printer in a different security domain requires strong - security measures.
+In this environment authentication of the printer is required as well as protection against - unauthorized use of print resources.
+Since the document crosses security domains, protection against - eavesdropping and document tampering are also required.
+It will also be important in this environment to - protect Printers against "spamming" and malicious document content. - 8.1.3 Print by Reference - When the document is not stored on the client, printing can be done by reference.
+That is, the print request - can contain a reference, or pointer, to the document instead of the actual document itself (see sections 3.2.2 - and 3.3.2).
+Standard methods currently do not exist for remote entities to "assume" the credentials of a - client for forwarding requests to a 3rd party.
+It is anticipated that Print-By-Reference will be used to access - "public" documents and that sophisticated methods for authenticating "proxies" is not specified in this - 4589 document. - 4590 8.2 URIs in Operation, Job, and Printer attributes - The "printer-uri-supported" attribute contains the Printer object's URI(s).
+Its companion attribute, "uri- - security-supported", identifies the security mechanism used for each URI listed in the "printer-uri- - supported" attribute.
+For each Printer operation request, a client MUST supply only one URI in the - "printer-uri" operation attribute.
+In other words, even though the Printer supports more than one URI, the - client only interacts with the Printer object using one if its URIs.
+This duality is not needed for Job objects. - since the Printer objects is the factory for Job objects, and the Printer object will generate the correct URI - for new Job objects depending on the Printer object's security configuration. - 4598 8.3 URIs for each authentication mechanisms - Each URI has an authentication mechanism associated with it.
+If the URI is the i'th element of "printer-uri- - supported", then authentication mechanism is the "i th" element of "uri-authentication-supported".
+For a list - of possible authentication mechanisms, see section 4.4.2. - The Printer object uses an authentication mechanism to determine the name of the user performing an - operation.
 This user is called the "authenticated user".
-The credibility of authentication depends on the mechanism that the Printer uses to obtain the user's name.
-When the authentication mechanism is 'none', all authenticated users are "anonymous".
+The credibility of authentication depends on the - mechanism that the Printer uses to obtain the user's name.
+When the authentication mechanism is 'none', all - authenticated users are "anonymous".